asterisk/documentation/docs/Configuration/Dialplan/Subroutines/Party-ID-Interception-Macros-and-Routines.md

----
+!!! info ""

-**Information:**  Note that Interception routines do not attempt to draw a distinction between caller/callee.
+    Note that Interception routines do not attempt to draw a distinction between caller/callee.
 As it turned out, it was not a good thing to distinguish since transfers make a mockery of caller/callee.

----
+[//]: # (end-info)

 * ${REDIRECTING\_SEND\_SUB}